justincheng101/LBNL_Internship/README.md

-## Recognizing Faults and Multiscale Features in Mont Terri Using Machine Learning
+## Recognizing Faults and Multiscale Features in Mont Terri using Machine Learning

 My project centered around using convolutional neural networks, specifically U-Net and Mask R-CNN, to segment and identify subsurface geological features such as fracture networks and borehole breakouts.
 An accurate identification and deliniation of these features can help predict fault line stability and give early warning signs of induced seismicity, key information for issues of energy storage and nuclear waste disposal.